September 30, 2016

 I could keep going here, but the point should be clear by now.

 Our entire tax code is a giant welfare system, and there are huge benefits for the Angry White Male, if for no other reason than white men make more money on average than most other demographic cohorts, and frankly, can afford to pay someone to find them all of these welfare handouts.
-For references, according to the IRS, for tax year 2013, 69% of taxpayers took the standard deductions, and more than 29% claimed itemized deductions.
+For reference, according to the IRS, for tax year 2013, 69% of taxpayers took the standard deductions, and more than 29% claimed itemized deductions.
 That's a boatload of people who shouldn't be allowed to vote, right?

 Farm subsidies, for farming and for not farming (because of course we pay for both), and food price supports?
 Yeah, that's welfare too, so they can't vote.
 And let's not forget all that corporate welfare -- even though companies don't actually vote (because of course, they're not people as we all know), there's huge benefit going to people from that, too.